 DIY Static Grass

-A tutorial on how to make your own static grass to use with your own DIY static grass applicator.
+A tutorial on how to make your own static grass plus how to make your own DIY static grass applicator.

-Homemade static grass does have some advantages over the commercial brands.
-All too often the commercial brands are made from a shiny synthetic.
+Homemade static grass does, however, have some advantages over some commercial brands.
+All too often low quality commercial brands are made from a shiny synthetic.
 So after you lay the grass you have a shiny field or lawn.
 To make it look better you have to go over the top of it with some dust or tinting powder.
 Covering everything to remove the shine can be a little bit difficult.

 Homemade grass is natural and lacks that shine.
 So once you apply it you don’t have to apply any powders.

-As far as materials go, we have found that the best materials to use to make your own static grass are human hair and white horse hair.
+As far as materials go, we have found that the best materials to use to make your own static grass are human hair and rayon or nylon fibre.
+For weeds and reeds, sisal fiber that we get from sisal twine.
+It is the same fiber that we use for bottle brush spruce trees.

-You can try any other thin filament that responds to a static field.
+For static grass, you can try any thin filament that responds to a static field.
 Feedback to us from a website visitor indicates that white rabbit hair works well for him.
 We have not tried it.

-Our preference is to buy a used blonde human hair wig – look at yard sales.
+Our preference is to buy a used blonde rayon or human hair wig – look at yard sales.
 It being blonde, we can dye it whatever color that we wish.

 If you going to make DIY static grass, expect to spend a bit of time because you going to have to get the hair, clean it, get an assortment of dyes, dye it, and then cut it.